BA-LouisAndrew/thesis/log.md

 # DevLog

+## 06.06.22
+- Project is quite in a good shape now.
+Will work on the service that listens to the MQ tomorrow
+- 80% is here.
+After working on service that listens -> Going to start the writing part real soon
+- E2E test might not be ready for now, but let's see where it goes!
+- Lob API -> Only 300 requests per month!
+Shutting the rule down for now
+- Do I need to build a service ONLY for the external checks, or is it enough with the current setup for the demo (external checks live within FDS)
+- Other refinements + enhancement tickets will be done on later stages.
+Add tickets to the board!

 ## 29.05.22
 - Been taking quite some days off to first take a step back before really focusing on writing the thesis
 - Going to talk with Raoul tomorrow about the current status and ask for time to focus solely on the thesis